matter-labs/zksync-lite-docs/docs/legal/privacy.md

 ## Consent

 Consent is required for the collection of Personal Information and the subsequent use of disclosure of Personal Information.
 The form of consent may vary depending upon the circumstances and the type of Personal information obtained.
-Your agreement with zkSync’s End-User Licence Agreement (hereafter “EULA”, “Terms of Use” or “Terms of Service”) constitutes your consent to the collection and use of Personal Information as described in this Privacy Policy. zkSync reserves the right to use and disclose Personal Information without your knowledge or consent as permitted by applicable law.
+Your agreement with zkSync’s [Terms of Service](/legal/terms) constitutes your consent to the collection and use of Personal Information as described in this Privacy Policy. zkSync reserves the right to use and disclose Personal Information without your knowledge or consent as permitted by applicable law.

 ## Disclosure of Personal Information

 We use the Personal Information for the purposes indicated at the time you provide us with such information, and/or otherwise for the purposes set out in this Privacy Policy and/or as otherwise permitted by law.
 We may make available the Personal Information that you provide to us to our affiliates, agents, representatives, service providers and contractors for these purposes.
-We also reserve the right to disclose Personal information that zkSync believe, in good faith, is appropriate or necessary to enforce our Terms of Use, take precautions against liability or harm, to investigate and respond to third-party claims or allegations, to respond to a court order or official requests, to protect security or integrity of zkSync and to protect the rights, property or safety of zkSync, our uses or others.
+We also reserve the right to disclose Personal information that zkSync believe, in good faith, is appropriate or necessary to enforce our [Terms of Service](/legal/terms), take precautions against liability or harm, to investigate and respond to third-party claims or allegations, to respond to a court order or official requests, to protect security or integrity of zkSync and to protect the rights, property or safety of zkSync, our uses or others.

 We may share Users' Personal Information with any financial dispute resolution scheme to which the Company subscribes, and other law enforcement bodies, regulatory agencies, courts, arbitration bodies and dispute resolution schemes, both in Switzerland and internationally, as may be required by law.